ZILtoid1991/pixelperfectengine/docs/changelog/roadmap.md

 4. Port a pre-exiting one to D, that would otherwise involve complicated build processes.
 This would allow one popular Python implementation to be ported.
 However, this might need relicensing of my code, which I was thinking about already.
 5. Write a lightweight VM myself.
 I already done something like that with M2, all I need is to add heap allocation support, support for function calls, etc. The harder part is to implement compilers for it, also it would take precious time from other parts of the engine, which is already suffering from feature creep relative to my time I can invest into it.

-### Current status
+## Current status

-~~Work on PingusVM have been started.
-At worst there will be an assembly-like scripting language, with options to write a compiler.~~ Dropped in favor of a binding to wasmtime.
+Wasmtime-d added as a dependency to the engine, .

-## Path management
+# Path management

 There's now some preliminary path management, more features will be added later on.

 Potential users are being scared away by the engine's path system, and some stuff just outright tries to run the executable from random places where the `../system/` folder is not reachable.

-### Current status
+## Current status

-Implemented for the most part.
+Done!

-## GPU rendering (1.0.0)
+# GPU rendering (0.12.0)

 It's likely possible to do pixel perfect graphics without resorting to compute.
 It needs the followings: